TAG: Tangential Amplifying Guidance for Hallucination-Resistant Sampling: Conclusion, Limitations, and Implications

-This paper introduces a new perspective for addressing the problem of hallucinations in diffusion models, demonstrating that the tangential component of the sampling update encodes critical semantic structure.
-Based on this geometric insight, we propose \textbf{T}angential \textbf{A}mplifying \textbf{G}uidance \textbf{(TAG)}, a practical, architecture-agnostic method that amplifies the tangential component.
-By doing so, TAG effectively steers the sampling trajectory toward higher-density regions of the data manifold, generating samples with fewer hallucinations and improved fidelity.
-Our method achieved good samples without requiring retraining or incurring any additional heavy computational overhead, offering a practical, plug-and-play solution for enhancing existing diffusion model backbones.
+This paper offers a geometric view of hallucinations in diffusion models by decomposing each sampling update into normal and tangential components.
+We find that the tangential component is closely tied to semantic organization, motivating a simple intervention on this direction.
+Building on this insight, we propose \textbf{T}angential \textbf{A}mplifying \textbf{G}uidance \textbf{(TAG)}, \emph{a theoretically grounded, computationally lightweight, architecture-agnostic} method that amplifies the tangential component during sampling.
+TAG steers trajectories toward higher-density regions of the data manifold, producing samples with fewer hallucinations and improved fidelity.

+\textbf{Limitations.} Our theoretical analysis establishes local first-order likelihood gain, but does not fully characterize the behavior of the reverse trajectory.
+A simple radial--tangential approximation enables efficient guidance, yet may not capture the full geometry of complex data manifolds.

+\textbf{Implications and Future work.} Despite these simplifications, our results suggest viewing diffusion guidance as geometric shaping of the sampling trajectory.
+They also indicate that tangential components can serve as semantic refinement signals, motivating future trajectory-level analyses and lightweight estimates of local manifold geometry.